 The early believers of Jesus devoted themselves to sacred meals together, both publicly and in their homes (Acts 2:42, 46).
-Whether they shared in the Lord's Supper, a common meal or a common meal accompanied by the Lord's Supper, eating together was a holy time.
+Whether they shared in the Lord's Supper, a common meal, or a common meal accompanied by the Lord's Supper, eating together was a holy time.
 In the early church, "breaking bread"

-could mean any of those kinds of meals.
+could mean any of these kinds of meals.
 However, few things were more important in the spiritual lives of Jesus' followers in the first century than the Lord's Supper.
 The New Testament, and especially our author, Dr. Luke, emphasize several important truths attached to the Supper: